Stock market today: Wall Street is mixed as earnings reporting season gears up

 NEW YORK (AP) — Wall Street is drifting Tuesday following some mixed reports on the economy and corporate profits.

-Charles Schwab jumped 12.9% after reporting stronger profit and revenue for the spring than analysts expected.
-Several other financial giants also reported stronger results than expected for the latest quarter, including Bank of America and Morgan Stanley.
+Charles Schwab jumped 11.7% after reporting stronger profit and revenue for the spring than analysts expected.
+Several other financial giants also reported stronger results than forecast for the latest quarter, including Bank of America and Morgan Stanley.

-PNC Financial Services Group was swinging between losses and gains after it reported weaker revenue than forecast, though its profit topped expectations.
-It was most recently up 0.2%.
-Prologis, an owner of warehouses and other logistics real estate, fell 3.2% after also reporting weaker revenue than expected.
+On the losing end was Masimo, which makes medical sensors and patient monitors and also runs a consumer audio business home to the Bowers & Wilkins and Denon brands.
+It tumbled 21.8% after it said it expects to report weaker-than-expected revenue for the spring in part because of fewer patients at U.S. hospitals.
+It also said a decline in demand for audio products has moved up from lower-end consumers to the premium and luxury end.

-PNC, meanwhile, said its baseline outlook is for a mild recession to start in late 2023 or early 2024, lasting into the middle of next year.
+PNC Financial Services Group, meanwhile, said its baseline outlook is for a mild recession to start in late 2023 or early 2024, lasting into the middle of next year.
+It also reported stronger profit for the latest quarter than expected, though its revenue fell short of forecasts.
+Its stock rose 1.8%.

-Such statements get at one of the biggest questions setting Wall Street’s agenda: whether the economy can avoid a long-predicted recession and outlast high inflation, which has forced the Federal Reserve to crank up interest rates.
+Such statements get at the biggest question setting Wall Street’s agenda: whether the economy can avoid a long-predicted recession and outlast high inflation, which has forced the Federal Reserve to crank up interest rates.

 Reports on the economy Tuesday came in mixed.
 One said that sales at U.S. retailers grew by less last month than economists expected, marking a slowdown from May's growth.
 That could indicate a tiring consumer, whose strong spending has so far been one of the main bulwarks keeping the economy out of a recession.